 “This immune response sees the promising innovation rejected in the same way that the body would resist a pathogen.
 The current system releases antibodies (barriers to change) to neutralise the pathogen (the innovation).”

-Changing to the Circular Economy is hard because it is not singly a product innovation, customer experience design, or brand perception challenge.
+Changing the Circular Economy is hard because it is not singly a product innovation, customer experience design, or brand perception challenge.
 It is fundamentally a business model innovation challenge.
 It is hard because it requires changing the system in the same way that Climate Change reform requires systemic change.
 In the words of a school student I saw striking on Friday: “Systems Change, Not Climate Change.”
 We should heed their words and rise to the challenge, taking a deep breath and examining the fundamental assumptions that underpin our business models to adapt to a world in symbiosis with people and planet.